letsencrypt/acme-spec/draft-barnes-acme.md

 : An arbitrary server-generated string.
 If the server provides a recovery token, it MUST generate a unique value for every authorization transaction, and this value MUST NOT be predictable or guessable by a third party.

 identifier (optional, string):
-: The identifier for which authorization has been granted
+: The identifier for which authorization has been granted.

 jwk (optional, object):
-: A JSON Web Key object describing the authorized public key
+: A JSON Web Key object describing the authorized public key.

 ### Recovery Tokens